iorchard/burrito_docs/source/install/install_powerflex_already_prepared_nodes.rst

 * N/A means that the machine does not require the interface.

-    - pfmp-installer virtual machine only needs the management IP address.
+    - pfmp-installer node only needs the management IP address.
-    - pfmp-mvm virtual machines need the management and storage IP addresses.
+    - pfmp-mvm nodes need the management and storage IP addresses.

 When you prepare for the burrito installation with PowerFlex, Fill in the above network information for your network environment.